Jman4190/blog-posts/Favorite Quotes - Emailed Daily.md

 # Favorite Quotes, Emailed Daily

-Favorite Quotes, Emailed Daily

-### How to build an AWS Lambda Function to email yourself a daily quote
+## How to build an AWS Lambda Function to email yourself a daily quote

 My wife said I was spamming her too much.
 She wasn’t wrong.
 In a polite way she asked if I could reduce my automated emails from daily to weekly.
 Trying not to be offended, I decided to use it as an opportunity to revisit my original project, document it, then share it as a blog post.
 What I had created was a python script to email myself a random quote every morning.
 This was at ends with my inbox(0) mentality but a good way to serendipitously start each workday.
 The quotes came from a google sheet, which I continuously added my Kindle highlights to over time.
 If you’ve come this far and are interested in replicating or building on my approach, feel free to follow the steps below!

-## Creating a google sheet with quotes
+### Creating a google sheet with quotes

 Before we get to the juicy python part, you need a google sheet full of your favorite quotes!
 To make it easy you can copy my sheet [here](https://docs.google.com/spreadsheets/d/19oZOiB7MlgPzrNh_4ctm1QYoQi9miJu6kvcOiQJNT0Y/edit?usp=sharing).